System Design Space

 Click "Start" to walk through the request path.

-• Containers speed up delivery and simplify environments (dev/test/prod).
+• Containers speed up delivery and reduce drift between local, test, and live environments.

 • Understanding cgroups helps you set limits and avoid noisy neighbors.

-• The container network model affects latency and security rules.
+• The container network model affects latency, observability, and security rules.

 Related chapters